IBM-Cloud/hpcs-pkcs11/README.md

    When the verification is successful, `Response verify OK` and `signing_cert.pem: good` are displayed in the output.

 5. If the verification fails, cancel the installation and contact [IBM for support](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-getting-help).

+## Initializing the Keystores

+Prior to using the PKCS #11 library, the keystores must be initialized.
+To initialize the keystores, the security officer (SO) user needs to perform a `C_InitToken` operation.
+Once, the keystores have been initialized, normal and anonymous users can proceed with key operations such as `C_GenerateKey` or `C_GenerateKeyPair`.